arsenal-12/NourishMe/README.md

 -flask run

 ## Technologies
-Flask (Python)
+-Flask (Python)
-HTML, CSS, JavaScript
+-HTML, CSS, JavaScript
-Pandas (for data manipulation)
+-Pandas (for data manipulation)

 ## Contributing
 Contributions are welcome!
 If you find a bug or want to add a new feature, please follow these steps:
-1.Fork the repository.
+Fork the repository.
-Create a new branch:
+Create a new branch:git checkout -b feature/your-feature-name.
-bash
-git checkout -b feature/your-feature-name
-2.Make your changes and commit them: bash git commit -am 'Add some feature'
+Make your changes and commit them:git commit -am 'Add some feature'.
-3.Push to the branch:
-bash
-git push origin feature/your-feature-name
+Push to the branch:git push origin feature/your-feature-name.
-4.Create a pull request and describe your changes.
+Create a pull request and describe your changes.

-##License
+## License
 This project is licensed under the MIT License.